DataShades/ckanext-files/README.md

 This function uploads file to `default` storage via `files_file_create` action.
-Extra parameters for API call can be passed using second argument of upload.
+Extra parameters for API call can be passed using second argument of `upload` helper.
 Use an object with `requestParams` key.
 Value of this key will be added to standard API request parameters.
 For example, if you want to use `storage` with name `memory` and `field` with value `custom`:

 ```js
 await sandbox.files.upload(